 Water and diet are the first places to start detoxing your liver.
 Caffeine, alcohol, processed foods with refined sugar, unhealthy fats, additives, and preservatives do the opposite of detoxing your liver.

-You should also remove Inflammatory foods such as gluten and dairy.
-Gluten inhibits digestion because it damages the gut and causes a leaky gut, which will allow toxins and particles to get into your liver, forcing it to work harder, as I mentioned earlier.
+You should also remove inflammatory foods such as gluten and dairy.
+Gluten inhibits digestion because it damages the gut and causes a leaky gut, allowing toxins and particles to get into your liver, and forcing it to work harder, as I mentioned earlier.